 C divided by E

-I was a seasoned senior manager who worked on financial matters for more than a quarter century.
+I was a seasoned senior manager who worked on financial matters for more than 40 years.
 So I never take any unaudited figure at face value.
 The above figure F already seems to be on the high side when taking into account the obvious fact that there's not much of factual information available on the web.
 Yet I suspect these figures have been largely understated, intentionally or not.

 For one thing they didn't count you when you clicked a bookmark, or used a direct link, to know, say, the weather forecast of the day.
 Another factor of the obvious understatement is the known fact that Google makes it a rule to use the ill-defined unit of traffic measurement the IFABC calls UU (Unique User.)
 If you come back to your browser within the same session or on the same day with the same IP address and auxiliary identifier, Google tends to ignore the second search onwards.
 These are why I suspect the Annual Number of Google Searches here is largely understated.